bzvnr/Renumber-Textile-References/README.md

 ## Introduction

-This project is currently designed to target a [<textarea>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) on a webpage.
+This project is currently designed for a [<textarea>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) on a webpage.
 [Click here to use the project on a provided webpage](https://bzvnr.github.io/Renumber-Textile-References/).

-## Rationale

-This project solves a problem with explicitly numbered references in the [Textile](https://en.wikipedia.org/wiki/Textile_(markup_language)) markup language.
-When a user alters the reference order or inserts a new reference in a body of text, the references' order by appearance may be compromised.
-To preserve the references' order by appearance, a user may have to renumber the references manually.
-This project solves that problem by doing that automatically.

-Note that Textile already provides [auto-numbered notes](https://textile-lang.com/doc/auto-numbered-notes) as an alternative solution.

-This project is suited for:

-- Anyone using Textile who has text already containing explicitly numbered references
-- Websites where auto-numbered notes are not supported

-## Features

-- Automatically renumber explicitly numbered Textile references by their order of appearance in text
-- User formatting errors are detected and highlighted to prevent incorrect usage
-- References can be placed almost anywhere in text and be placed in the [ReferenceSection]("./configuration") (for limits, see [Limitations](#bugs))

 ## Example

 | Before | After |
 | ------ | ----- |
 | h2.
 Section<br><br>Lorem.[2][3] ipsum.[1]<br><br>h2.
 External References<br><br>fn2.
 First Ref<br><br>fn1.
 Third Ref<br><br>fn3.
 Second Ref | h2.
 Section<br><br>Lorem.[1][2] ipsum.[3]<br><br>h2.
 External References<br><br>fn1.
 First Ref<br><br>fn2.
 Second Ref<br><br>fn3.
 Third Ref |

+## Features

+- Automatically renumber explicitly numbered Textile references by their order of appearance in text
+- User formatting errors are detected and highlighted to prevent incorrect usage
+- References can be placed almost anywhere in text (for limits, see [Limitations](#bugs))

+## Rationale

+This project solves a problem with [explicitly numbered references](https://textile-lang.com/doc/footnotes) in the [Textile](https://en.wikipedia.org/wiki/Textile_(markup_language)) markup language.
+When a user alters the reference order or inserts a new reference in a body of text, the references' order by appearance may be compromised.
+To preserve the references' order by appearance, a user may have to renumber the references manually.
+This project does that automatically.

+Note that Textile already provides a solution with [auto-numbered notes](https://textile-lang.com/doc/auto-numbered-notes).

+This project is suited for:

+- Anyone using Textile who has text already containing explicitly numbered references
+- Websites where auto-numbered notes are not supported

 ## Terminology